christianacca/web-api-starter/docs/dev-setup.md

         But note that any forward slash will need to be escaped by adding another forward slash eg `\\`
 3. Start/Run the API project: `dotnet run --project ./src/Template.App`
 4. Check that the basics are running by browsing to: <https://localhost:5001/health>
+5. If you need to expose the local App externally, see [App tunnel guidance](./dev-tunnels.md#app-on-port-5001).

 ## Functions App